-Although online sales are growing rapidly and increased by 39 per cent. and 24 per cent. in the 12 months ended 30 November 2020 and 2019, respectively, and by 39 per cent. (in local currencies) in the nine months ended 31 August 2021, physical stores still represented the larger portion of sales in 2020.
-For the nine months ended 31 August 2021, the share of online sales as a percentage of total sales was 33 per cent., compared with 28 per cent. for the 12 months ended 30 November 2020 and 16 per cent. for the 12 months ended 30 November 2019.
-All of the Group's close to 4,900 stores are leased with leases consisting of flexible contracts with short maturities.
+Although online sales have grown rapidly in recent years and increased by 24 per cent. and 39 per cent. in SEK in the 12 months ended 30 November 2021 and 2020, respectively, physical stores still represented the larger portion of sales in 2021.
+The share of online sales as a percentage of total sales was 32 per cent. for the 12 months ended 30 November 2021 and 28 per cent. for the 12 months ended 30 November 2020.
+All of the Group's close to 4,700 stores are leased with leases consisting of flexible contracts with short maturities.
 The proportion of the Group's investments made on physical stores is decreasing because of changing customer behaviour, but the integration of physical stores and online sales continues.
 Examples of digital investments in a more seamless shopping experience include the changeover to a new online platform and increased integration throughout the supply chain with the purpose to serve physical and online stores in a fast, flexible and efficient way and to make the entire offering available to customers regardless of sales channel.
-Omni-channel features include for example purchases and online returns in stores, click-and-collect, mobile payments and use of mobiles in stores for increased services.
+Omnichannel features include for example purchases and online returns in stores, click-and-collect, mobile payments and use of mobiles in stores for increased services.
 Prior to 2017, the vast majority of the Group's investments were store related.
 In 2018, the majority of the investments were, for the first time, digital and related to online sales.
-In 2019 and 2020, H&M traded through its own websites in 52 markets, whereas COS, Weekday, Monki, & Other Stories and ARKET offer global selling which enables customers in around 70 additional markets to shop for their products online.
+In 2021 and 2022, H&M traded through its own websites in 57 markets, whereas COS, Weekday, Monki, & Other Stories and ARKET offer global selling in around 70 additional markets.
 The exact number of markets per brand that have this service varies.